Next General Election or Primary: Tuesday, March 1, 2016

 Applications can be sent by mail to the office of the local registrar.
 The signed and completed application must be received by the local registrar located in the city or county that you are registered to vote by 5:00 p.m. eastern standard time on the Tuesday prior to the election in which the applicant wishes to vote.
 A completed and signed application can also be transmitted electronically by fax or as scanned attachment to an email.
 Contact information for your local general registrar’s office is available from the home page at "Contact Local Office."

 Some first-time voters, including one under age 65 caring for a family member confined by illness, cannot vote absentee by mail.
 Check with your registrar to confirm absentee by mail eligibility.
-If your absentee ballot never arrives or there is not enough time to make another request, you can vote curbside on or before election day if you have a physical disability or are over age 65.
+If your absentee ballot never arrives or there is not enough time to make another request, you can vote curbside on or before Election Day if you have a physical disability or are over age 65.
 You may experience delays.